Ivans-11/github-repo-notes/README.md

 ## Notes

 - Note data is saved in browser's local storage
-- Clearing browser data will result in data loss
+- Clearing browser data will result in data loss, you can use export and import feature to backup
-- Notes are not synchronized between different browsers
+- Notes are not synchronized between different browsers, you can use export and import feature to sync between browsers